shoully/policies/Drag_Tac_Toe.md

 We do not use any third-party services or libraries that might collect or process data.

 ### Data Controller and Data Protection Officer (DPO)
-**Data Controller:** Ihab Shoully, the developer of "Drag Tac Toe," is responsible for any personal data, although no personal data is currently collected or processed by this application.
+**Data Controller:** Ihab Ahmed, the developer of "Drag Tac Toe," is responsible for any personal data, although no personal data is currently collected or processed by this application.
 For any queries regarding privacy or this policy, you can contact me directly.

 **Contact Information:**
-- **Name:** Ihab Shoully
+- **Name:** Ihab Ahmed
 - **Email:** privacy@appray.ai

 **Data Protection Officer (DPO):** As there is no collection of personal data, a formal DPO is not designated.
 For privacy concerns, please contact the Data Controller.